Epic Garden Music

-Epic Garden Music is the debut studio album by English post-punk band Sad Lovers & Giants.
+Epic Garden Music is the debut studio album by English rock band Sad Lovers & Giants.
 It was released in September 1982 on the band's own record label, Midnight Music.
 The album originally charted on the UK Independent Albums Chart at number 21.
 In 1988 a CD reissue was released with 7 bonus tracks taken from three 7-inch releases.